jSwAggy01/jSwAggy01/README.md

-### Helloo!  👋

-Welcome to my GitHub portfolio!
+### Welcome to my GitHub portfolio!

 My name is Jason and I'm a recent graduate from the University of California, Riverside.
 I'm a mathematician by trade but I've grown quite fond of programming over the years, so much so that it has developed into a vested interest of mine.
+Below you'll find a couple of tidbits about me, and further down you will find repositories of projects that I have completed throughout my programming career!
+I'm always working on something, so please feel free to stop by to see what I'm up to.

 🔭 Currently I'm:
 - Working on personal projects that align with modern tech stacks.